AkankshaFarswan/DCT_matrixImputation/Readme.txt

 %% NOTE: please install spgl solver and keep it in your path in matlab for this algorithm to work

-Please cite our work if you use our codes for matrix imputation
-1) Farswan, A. and Gupta, A., 2019, May.
+Please cite our work if you use our codes for matrix imputation Farswan, A. and Gupta, A., 2019, May.
 TV-DCT: Method to Impute Gene Expression Data Using DCT Based Sparsity and Total Variation Denoising.
 In ICASSP 2019-2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 1244-1248).
-IEEE.
-2) Gehlot, S., Farswan, A., Gupta, A. and Gupta, R., 2019, April.
-CT-NNBI: Method to Impute Gene Expression Data using DCT Based Sparsity and Nuclear Norm Constraint with Split Bregman Iteration.
-In 2019 IEEE 16th International Symposium on Biomedical Imaging (ISBI 2019) (pp. 1315-1318).
 IEEE.